Do Children Who Die Young go to Heaven?

 “In fact the FRC of Australia (and CanRC) would be closer to presumptive regeneration in their teaching with their optimistic covenant view while the Bible teaches a more realistic view of the covenant.
 In that sense, the FRCNA is closer to the HRC in its teaching than the CanRC or the FRC of Australia.”

-Now this I find both a surprising and serious allegation and deserves some attention.
+Now this I find both a surprising and serious allegation and it deserves some attention.
 First, it’s surprising because we praise God for having freed us in 1944 from being compelled to teach and hold the pernicious doctrine of presumptive regeneration.
 We condemned it outright because according to this doctrine one ‘presumes’ the child carries a seed of regeneration which will lead to salvation.
 Consequently, if the child dies young one presumes (but can’t be sure) it is saved.

 Second, it’s serious because of the claim that the “optimistic covenant view” we and our Canadian sister churches hold is not completely Scriptural because, says the FRCNA pastor, “the Bible teaches a more realistic view of the covenant”.
 Apart from the fact that this reinforces what I said about the lack of unity in the (doctrine of) faith within the ICRC, it is a strong criticism of what we teach.
 In effect we stand accused of being unfaithful to God’s Word in this matter.
 Have we then got it wrong and have the HRC got it right?